 LIHI Certification enhances economic viability for clean, renewable generation while also supporting reinvestment in the protection of local river ecosystems.
 Certified Low Impact hydropower projects (facilities) meet eight specific science-based environmental, cultural and recreational criteria established by the Low Impact Hydropower Institute (LIHI) as listed below.1) Ecological flow regimes that support healthy habitats

-Goal: Flow regimes in riverine reaches that are affected by the facility support habitat and other conditions are suitable for healthy fish and wildlife resources
+Goal: Flow regimes in riverine reaches that are affected by the facility support habitat and other conditions suitable for healthy fish and wildlife resources

 2) Water Quality supportive of fish and wildlife resources and human use

-Goal: Water quality protected in water bodies directly affected by the facility, including downstream reaches, bypassed reaches, and impoundments above dams and diversions
+Goal: Water quality is protected in water bodies directly affected by the facility, including downstream reaches, bypassed reaches, and impoundments above dams and diversions

 3) Safe, timely and effective upstream fish passage